-It may be different for you if you have children or own your house say, but for me this is not a serious money earner.
+It may be different for you if you have children or own your own house say, but for me, this is not a serious money earner.

-Businesses who want consumer opinions are starting to turn to Facebook and Twitter to get quicker, more honest feedback meaning less and less surveys available.
+Businesses who want consumer opinions are starting to turn to Facebook and Twitter to get quicker, more honest feedback meaning fewer surveys are available.

 At $0.25 – $1.00 per survey it doesn't take a genius to see taking surveys is not a legitimate option to earn extra money.

-I don't think Legerweb is a scam but I don't think it's a legitimate way to make any money either.
-The registration process is long, tedious and frankly, invasive and there’s no surveys to take at the end of it.
+I don't think LEO is a scam but I don't think it's a legitimate way to make money either.
+The registration process is long, tedious and frankly, invasive and there are no surveys to take at the end of it.

-When you look at all the so-called paid survey sites out there, you're very rarely going to make you more than $10 a month, which is why in 2014 I quit taking surveys altogether and learned how to create my own internet business instead.
+When you look at all the so-called paid survey sites out there, you're very rarely going to make you more than $10 a month, which is why I quit taking surveys and started an online business instead.

-Yes, you’re going to need to invest the time and effort to make your business grow initially, but the amount has the potential to overtake your full-time income for years to come.
+Yes, you need to invest time and effort to make your business grow initially, but eventually you can replace your full-time income.